First Aid

 9.1 (1) In this Part,

-(b) "approved organization or person" means an organization or person approved to provide first aid courses under subsection (2);
+(b) "approved organization or person" means an organization or person approved to provide first aid courses and training under subsection (2);

-(c) "Emergency First Aid Certificate" means a certificate issued by an approved organization or person for the successful completion of a first aid course consisting of at least 6.5 hours of instruction;
+(c) "Basic Level First Aid Certificate" means a certificate issued by an approved organization or person for the successful completion of a first aid course that consists of

 (c.1) "Emergency Medical Services" means a network of services coordinated to provide aid and medical assistance, from primary response to definitive care, involving personnel trained in the rescue, stabilization, transportation, and treatment of persons experiencing traumatic or medical emergencies;

-(d) "first aid certificate" means an Advanced First Aid Certificate, an Emergency First Aid Certificate and a Standard First Aid Certificate;
+(d) "first aid certificate" means a Basic Level First Aid Certificate, an Intermediate Level First Aid Certificate, and an Advanced Level First Aid Certificate;

 (e) "first aid kit" means a container containing the supplies required by this Part;